manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

 The `run` method executes graph only one step at a time, thus iterating over a number of batches where at each iteration a new input batch is created and supplied to the graph, it has to modify weights and biases in order to find a middle-ground that would satisfy all training input data.
 Following `if` statement is optional, as it allows us to follow the training progress.
 It states that after every 100 epochs we wish to evaluate_ total_ _loss_ and _accuracy_ for whole training and validation sets, and then print it to the console.

 The code presented above provides all the necessary steps in order to build and train a simple logistic regression model.
-However, as we have started our `Session` in the interactive mode, we might also test the model and perform an additional computations.
+However, as we have started our `Session` in the interactive mode, we might also test the model and perform additional computations.

 ### Model Testing

-For the testing purposes, in addition to _accuracy_, we compute _AUC_ and _precision_ for the test data set, and print these results to the console.
+For the testing purposes, in addition to _accuracy_, we compute _AUC_ and _precision_ for the test data set and print these results to the console.

 ```python
 # Evaluate accuracy, AUC and precision on test data